qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 remote: ./hooks/pre-receive.d/gitea: line 2: [...]: No such file or directory
 ```

-The `[...]` part of the error message will contain the path to your previous Gitea
+The `[...]` part of the error message will contain the path to your previous RIA Hub
 binary.

 To solve this, go to the admin options and run the task `Resynchronize pre-receive,